 Here are some short fairy tale stories to share with your children:

 Once they left, her Fairy Godmother appeared and helped Cinderella go to the ball with a bit of magic that would only last until midnight.
-At the ball, Cinderella caught the eye of the prince as she was the most beautiful girl there and they danced all night.
+At the ball, Cinderella caught the eye of the prince, as she was the most beautiful girl there, and they danced all night.

+The prince went from house to house, looking for the girl who’s foot fit the slipper, and he reached Cinderella’s house.
 Though Cinderella’s stepsisters and stepmother tried to keep her from trying it on, the glass slipper was a perfect fit, and she was soon married to the prince and lived happily ever after.

 This is a wonderful story that captures how keeping a humble attitude will reap its rewards.